metakeule/speccer/spec/spec.md

 to save the current text and comments for the 3rd paragraph in the SCENARIOS section to the file `temp.md`.

 Now fire up your editor to change the content.
-Please don't forget to remove the comments at the end or you will have duplicates.

 Then run

     speccer -cmd text -sec SCENARIOS -at 3 -set temp.md

 to set the text of the 3rd paragraph in the SCENARIOS section.

-The comments to the 3rd paragraph are not modified by this.
+The comments and meta data of the 3rd paragraph are not modified by this operation.
 So you may want to change them too.

 ******